nikitavoloboev/data/docs/work/communication.md

 > Nice diagram for how to deal with any kind of feedback.

+I try to communicate transparently and in detail about things I tried and things I am blocked on.
+And cultivate this kind of culture of not being afraid of sharing where you're blocked in any team/company I work with.

 ## Notes

 - [Never underestimate the impact of informal positive feedback on a junior, career-changer or someone new to the stack.
 Often people just need to know they're on the right road.](https://twitter.com/thomas_k_r/status/1296015993144332288)